RPP2210-Daisy/SDC-Team-Daisy-ProductsAPI/README.md

 ## Installation:

 Detailed information about the installation process is available upon request.
-To give a brief overview, Docker is used extensively in this project for containerization and orchestration, providing a consistent environment for deployment.
+To give a brief overview, Docker is used extensively in this project for containerization and orchestration.
 Docker Swarm is used to manage and scale the application across multiple nodes, further enhancing its performance and reliability.